farhan5248/demingdriventesting/Migrating from defect inspection to prevention/Mura.md

 title:  Mura - Unevenness
 ---

-Though I had come across the term [SPC](https://deming.org/the-first-control-chart/) I didn't know anyone who knew anyting about them.
+Though I had come across the term [SPC](https://deming.org/the-first-control-chart/) I didn't know anyone who knew anything about them.
 As a result, I basically had this one type of chart that I used the entire 4.5 years I was on the QA team.
 I looked at this myself and sometimes drew it out for people but rarely referred to it in any meeting with anyone.
 Looking back I can describe the transformation journey of the COBOL testers using these charts.